Skip to main content

 }

-React Native auto-linked native packages (installed via npx pod-install or auto-linking) are not detected as used by fallow.
+React Native auto-linked native packages (installed via npx pod-install or auto-linking) aren’t detected as used by fallow.
 These packages may not have any explicit import in JavaScript code.Impact: Auto-linked packages like react-native-screens or react-native-gesture-handler may be reported as unused dependencies.Workaround: Add auto-linked packages to ignoreDependencies:

 .fallowrc.json